-The book Raiford refers to is Bress ‘n’ Nyam, which came out last year and whose title means “bless and eat” in the Gullah language.
+The book Raiford refers to is Bress ‘n’ Nyam, whose title means “bless and eat” in the Gullah language.
 Though often solely associated with South Carolina, Gullah Geeche culture and cuisine is actually far more expansive, Raiford says, and he made it the mission of his cookbook and its recipes to show people that versatility.

 “I’ve always wanted to write a book about the Georgia coast and its foodways,” he says.
 “So many people believe that African-American food is a monolith.
 And many people think that Gullah Geechee is just one thing.
 This culture runs from North Carolina down to Florida and it’s part of many things.
 The more people study it, the more they will understand.”

 Though he had been dreaming about and working on the book for years, Raiford says that 2021 felt like a very meaningful time for Bress ‘n’ Nyam to be released into the world.

 “Of course it is past time, but it’s also the right time for people to have these recipes resonate with them,” he says.
 “People feel ready and willing.
 It happened to come out when people were doing 23 and Me, interested in learning about themselves, actually having conversations about their elders.
 People were talking about The Great Migration and the reverse, which is what my dad did.”

 Not only did Raiford want his book, which he co-wrote with Amy Paige Condon, to provide a sense of place, but also a sense of the plates he grew up eating.
 His father was a talented baker, and they truly lived off the land and from the sea, feasting on everything from oysters to wild boar.
 But he also made a point to dedicate an entire chapter to vegetarian dishes, which were a household staple.